gerryster/rails4-v3-sourcemaps/README.md

 ## Other Findings

 Sass 3.3 does not play well with compass (0.12.2) as documented [here](https://github.com/chriseppstein/compass/issues/1339).
+There is also a Compass [feature request](https://github.com/chriseppstein/compass/issues/1108) for source map support.